A conversation is always the best way to find out whether I’m the right coach for you.

 -

 Accessible processes that have worked for many clients include collage, photography, writing techniques/ reflective writing, poetry, working with metaphors, using objects or symbols.
 Some clients will weave their own creative hobbies into the work (whether that’s sewing, ceramics, creating sculptures, music or photography).
+In addition to arts-based approaches, we might agree to explore some embodied or somatic exercises.

 -